Władysław Biegański: Biography

 Biegański was born in Grabów nad Prosną.
 Between 1870 and 1875 he studied at high school in Piotrków Trybunalski; at that time he lived in nearby Janow.
 Immediately after graduating from junior high school, he started medical studies at the Imperial University of Warsaw, which he graduated from in 1880.
 In his fifth year of study, he wrote a thesis for the competition organized by the Faculty of Philosophy, Comparison of the teachings on the ideas of Lock and Leibniz.

 After internships—mainly obstetrical—in Berlin and Prague in 1883, he settled permanently in Częstochowa, where he opened a private practice.
 He became a hospital and municipal doctor, between 1884 and 1910 he was a departmental doctor on the Warsaw-Vienna railway, and he also served as a factory doctor (from 1887 at the Motte factory and from 1885 at the Częstochowianka factory).
 He held the office of the director of the municipal hospital (until 1907), which he reorganized and transformed into an important medical and scientific centre of the region.

-Between 1901 and 1917 Biegański served as President of the Medical Association of Czestochowa (which he co-founded).
+Between 1901 and 1917 Biegański served as President of the Medical Association of Częstochowa (which he co-founded).
 He was also the creator and president of the Society for Charity for Christians (1899–1901) and the initiator (1906) and the first president of the Częstochowa Branch of the Polish Countryside Society, as well as a promoter of hygiene issues (in 1901 he founded the Hygienic Society).
 He initiated the creation of the City Library (currently bearing his name).
 In Częstochowa he conducted scientific work, away from Polish academic centres, which meant that he was called "a professor without a cathedral."